Frequently asked questions about studies

 I have almost finished my Bachelor's degree.
 Can I already start the Master?
 (Anticipated Master)

 You can apply for an anticipated Master on your MyUniFR account.
-At the Faculty of Science and Medicine, anticipating the Master allows you to register for Master's courses but does not allow you to take exams (except in computer science).
+At the Faculty of Science and Medicine, anticipating the Master allows you to register for Master's courses but does not allow you to take exams (except for the Master in computer science).

 I finished my Bachelor at the Faculty; how do I register for the Master?